panida-pov/panida-pov/README.md

 ![Header](./github-header-image.png)

 ### Hey there👋
-I’m Panida, an aspiring self-taught developer based in Tokyo.
+I’m Panida, an aspiring self-taught developer based in Thailand.
 I enjoy learning languages and frameworks like React and NestJS.
 I’m passionate about building user-friendly and scalable applications.
 <br /><br />

 ## 👩 About Me